PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 Since a service execution is performed asynchronously, you need to query its state to know if its execution completed.
 After a service was completed you can retrieve the result.
-Therefore, a service provides a set of [REST enpoints](#Create-an-API-Spec-File-for-your-Service) to query the state of each of its executions.
+Therefore, a service provides a set of [REST endpoints](#create-an-api-spec-file-for-your-service) to query the state of each of its executions.

 The state can be retrieved by calling the endpoint `GET /{id}`.
 The state of our example service execution with id `02e0d85a-5a95-4abe-a642-1ee9a94fdf14` can be for instance retrieved